sdwang008/MicrobiomeSchizophrenia/README.md

 This project investigates association between human gut microbiome and schizophrenia.
 The analysis is divided into several parts.
 Each part is in a separate folder.

+For each part of the analysis, ```cd``` into the respective folder to proceed.
 Refer to the READMEs within each folder to get detailed documentation.
 Data is obtained from [qiita](https://qiita.ucsd.edu/study/description/11710).

 ## Setup